zaffnet/nteract/packages/directory-listing/src/components/entry.md

 import { Entry } from "@nteract/directory-listing";
 ```

 This component is used to create individual entries in a directory.
-It is not meant to be used alone, but rather as children of the Listing component and renders children of it's own.
-In nteract, we use it as the parent of Icon, Name and LastSaved components.
+It is not meant to be used alone, but rather as a child of the `Listing` component and renders children of its own.
+In nteract, we use it as the parent of the Icon, Name and LastSaved components in the [nteract-on-jupyter](https://github.com/nteract/nteract/tree/master/applications/jupyter-extension/nteract_on_jupyter) and [commuter](https://github.com/nteract/nteract/tree/master/applications/commuter) applications.

-Display an Icon, Name, and time since last saved of an entry in a directory.
+In the example below, we use the `Entry` component to display an icon, name, and time since last save of an entry in a directory.

 ```jsx
 <Listing>